Romans 3:31 Do we then overthrow the law by this faith? By no means! May it never be, on the contrary, we uphold the

 So here we are, right back where we started, at Romans 3:31.

-The Lord GOD used “heaven and earth” as witnesses to the covenantal promises that He made regarding His Instruction/Law.
-Jesus purposefully referred to these two witnesses to emphasize and reaffirm these words; that His Instructions, His Laws, His Words will be valid, current and in effect until heaven and earth have passed away.
+The Lord GOD specifically used “heaven and earth” as witnesses to the covenantal promises that He made regarding His Teachings and Instructions/Laws.
+Jesus purposefully referred to these two witnesses in ‘Matthew’ & ‘Luke’ above to emphasize and reaffirm these words; that His Instructions, His Laws, His Words will be valid, current and in effect until heaven and earth have passed away.
 Take a look outside to verify…

 What does the text say?